Hodobox/autodragonsweeper/docs/README.md

 </table>

 ~~This basically never happens.
 In the couple thousand games I've tested, this rule was not triggered even once.
 I can force it if I purposefuly try to set it up though!~~ It actually works.
-I was just accessing the variable incorrectly (i.e. accessing one that doesn't exist instead), and of course javascript was like okie dokie.
+I was just incrementing the variable incorrectly (specifically, instead incrementing one that doesn't exist), and of course javascript was like okie dokie.
 I fixed it now, it does indeed happen.
 Woo!